ICI3D/MMED/index.md

 ---
 layout: clinic
-alerttype: warning
+alerttype: success
 alertmsg: >
-  Information will be added via the links above.
-Check back soon for additional information.
-Some materials are available only to MMED participants.
+  Information has been added via the links above.
+We look forward to seeing you in Muizenberg next week!
 ---

 <div class="col-lg-2">